How to Get Rid of Termites

 Termite infestations can be a real problem for homeowners, with some causing significant, lasting damage.
 These pests will colonize within a home, feeding on and destroying the house’s wood.

 If not addressed promptly and adequately, termites can cause extensive and often permanent structural damage to a home.
+Fortunately, there are plenty of termite control methods to choose from.
 Homeowners can use DIY methods to control small infestations and prevent future ones, but in most cases, hiring an exterminator is the best bet.

 Time required: Several hours to a few days